jonjahr/nuxt-page-transition-and-anchor-handler/README.md

+# About the "use-gsap-scrollsmoother" branch

+This branch refactors all the internal scroll behavior to work with projects that use GSAP ScrollSmoother.
+All methods and VueX store module properties remain the same as the main branch.

+Requirements:

+Your project must have `gsap` installed, and it must have "ScrollSmoother" bonus plugin!
+(Included in [Shockingly Green](https://greensock.com/club/#feature-list) and up)  This package doesn't include this, and will fail without it.
+I didn't want to put the paid plugins in a public repo.

+The best way I found to install GSAP is to follow the "NPM / Build Tools" steps on the [install page](https://greensock.com/docs/v3/Installation).
+TLDR: download the zip file, copy the tgz into your repo, and run `yarn add ./gsap-bonus.tgz`.

+More changes:

+- Added  `verticalOffset` property to options.
+Might be nice to add options to configure how fast it scrolls too.
 # nuxt-page-transition-and-anchor-handler

 This package add animated scrolling to all anchor links using [scrollTo](https://developer.mozilla.org/en-US/docs/Web/API/Element/scrollTo).
 It also adds a default cross-dissolve page transition which feels faster than the normal Nuxt `out-in` transition.
 This works best when you do the second step of **Install**, making the page scroll to top before the transition starts.

-## use-gsap-scrollsmoother branch

-Changes:

-This branch refactors all the internal scroll behavior to work with projects that use GSAP ScrollSmoother.
-The names of all methods and VueX store module properties remain the same.
-NOTE: This branch uses imports from `scrollsmoother` and `gsap/all`.
-These are not included as dependencies here and must be dependencies of your own project.

-More changes:

-- Replaced the scroll event listener with an `onComplete` tween handler.
-- Added  `verticalOffset`  property to options.
-Might be nice to add options to configure how fast it scrolls too.

 ## Install